steadramon/ESPGeiger/docs/install/buildtargets.md

 # Build Targets

-Builds for both ESP8266 and ESP32 are built automatically by GitHub on Release.
+Builds for both general ESP8266 and ESP32 boards are built automatically by GitHub on Release.

 Builds for a number of target counters are available.